dasschulz/pms/.devshit/functionalities.md

 2. Generierte Elemente anzeigen

 So in order to display the generated KA on the page, we want to create a preview card and a full Kleine Anfrage.
-All displayed content should be derived from the KA-Generator table.
+All displayed content should be derived from the kleine_anfragen table.
 A user should only see KAs associated with their User-ID.

 The preview card should contain:
 The top of the card should contain the image from {{Status (from Picture-Records)}}, on that image a status chip containing {{Politikfeld}}.
 Below: a heading containing {{Titel}}, and in regular text we want  and a "Zur Anfrage" button.
 Clicking "Zur Anfrage" should open the Kleine Anfrage in a modal.